majikthise911/Homework_3_Pandas/README.md

     * Calculate and plot beta for your portfolio compared to the S&P 60 TSX.
     * Calculate the Sharpe ratios and generate a bar plot.

-4. How does your portfolio do?
+4. How does the portfolio do?

-**Note:** In the Resources folder, you'll find CSV files for AAPL, COST and GOOG.
-These are provided as a backup in the event that the Google Finance function is not functioning properly.

 ---